 On February 11, 2022, the USFS issued an updated ruling for Land Uses; Special Uses: Procedures for Operating Plans and Agreements for Powerline Facility Maintenance and Vegetation Management Within and Abutting the Linear Right-of-Way for a Powerline Facility.
-AEC's 2023 WMP update will include any applicable changes.
+Future WMP updates will include any applicable changes.

-E. INSPECTIONS
+E. Inspections